2026 MCAT Study Guide — Everything You Need to Prepare

 An Introduction to the MCAT Sections

-The Medical College Admission Test, better known as the MCAT, is a 7.5-hour standardized exam for premeds designed to assess foundational science knowledge and critical thinking skills.
-The test is split up into 4 sections, each worth 132 for a total perfect MCAT score of 528.
+The Medical College Admission Test, better known as the MCAT, is a 7.5-hour standardized exam for premeds that assesses foundational science knowledge and critical thinking skills.
+The test is split into four sections, each worth 132, for a perfect MCAT score of 528.

-Sections 1, 3, and 4 of the test require a deep knowledge of scientific facts and concepts, as well as an ability to combine knowledge from multiple disciplines with inquiry and reasoning skills.
+Sections 1, 3, and 4 of the test require a deep knowledge of scientific facts and concepts, as well as the ability to integrate knowledge from multiple disciplines through inquiry and reasoning.

 On the exam, you will be asked to demonstrate the following skills: